masai-oss/open-template/contributor.md

 - Proposing new features
 - Becoming a maintainer

 Contributing for the first time?
-We got you covered visit this link for the First Time Guidelines.
+We got you covered, visit this [link](https://github.com/Warewolf96/open-template/blob/master/first_contributor.md) for the First Time Guidelines.

-We Develop with Github
+## We Develop with Github
 Pull requests are the best way to propose changes to the codebase (we use Github Flow).
 We actively welcome your pull requests:

 - Fork the repo and create your branch from master.